cloyne/network/README.md

 On the other hand, `smartctl` operates on `VPort` numbers.
 So for the drive in bay 11, you can access its SMART information using `smartctl -a -d 3ware,11 /dev/twa0`.

+## Servers' configuration

+All servers are by itself just Docker hosts and no real functionality runs directly on hosts.
+All functionality is packed in Docker images which we run on servers.

+To configure Docker images which run on servers we use orchestration tool [Salt](https://saltstack.com/).
+Configuration for all servers is thus stored in [the repository](https://github.com/cloyne/servers).
+Configuration describes a state we want a server to be in (which Docker images should run, what volumes should be mounted, etc.) and by running `salt-ssh '<servername>' state.highstate` Salt configures the server to match the wanted state.

+To be able to run the `state.highstate` command one has to add their public SSH key to server's `cloyne` user `~/.ssh/authorized_keys` file.
+Then you can login into the server without typing your password, and `salt-ssh` can do the same.

 ## Domain names

 Cloyne owns the following domain names: